Detective Chief Inspector Morse (John Thaw)

 at home -- though not from this episode

 "Morse often relaxes at home to opera.
 It is a way to throw off the pressures of the day.
-He is listening to this [we'll get to "this" in a bit, promise: for now, patience -- Ed.] when he is disturbed by reporters attempting a new 'angle' on a murder story."
+He is listening to this [we'll get to "this" in a bit, promise: for now, patience -- Ed.] when he is disturbed by reporters attempting a new 'angle' on a murder story."by Ken

 -- from the booklet for the Virgin Records CD